Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-slack-block-kit.md

 >
 > - There are two kinds of webhook that need to handle on your Slack app configuration page.
 The first one is in the `Event Subscriptions` tab, and the second one is in the `Interactive Components` tab.
 > - By default, the webhook URL you need to fill in `Interactive Components` is like `https://example.com/webhooks/slack`.
 And you can fill in the same webhook URL for `Event Subscriptions` and `Interactive Components`.
-> - If you are not familiar with `Event Subscriptions`, you may refer to another Bottender doc, [Setup Slack](./channel-slack-setup.md).
+> - If you are not familiar with `Event Subscriptions`, you may refer to another Bottender doc, [Slack Setup](./channel-slack-setup.md).
 You must complete the settings of `Event Subscriptions` to make your bot work.